raalesir/distributed_trajectories/docs/implementation.rst

 The gap of length `m` is shown with the curly bracket.
 For `q=1` that is than the distribution is a Dirak's delta function, a state would be described by 1 number and the transition by 1 number as well.
 For case `q=25` (two layers of neghbours), the state would be given by 25 numbers, and the transition by 625 numbers.

+Contributions  from consecutive transitions are accumulated into the Transition Matrix.
+Each set of 9 dots  in reality corresponds to 81, as shown in the inset.

+..  image:: pics/tm_example.png
+  :width: 500
+  :alt: Alternative text